lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 The ultimate goal is to gain mechanistic insight into the workings of a biological system, one part at a time.
 The underlying assumption is that if we understand the function of all its parts, we will understand the system as a whole.

-The reductionist dogma yielded considerable advances in biological research; this is undisputed.
+The reductionist approach yielded considerable advances in biological research; this is undisputed.
 However, I argue that it occasionally falls short in capturing the emergent properties of a larger whole.
 The complexity of real-world biology does not always allow for the isolation of a single variable from the rest of the system.
 Nor does changing one variable in a system always lead to predictable changes.